 Remember, eating better and more low-carb doesn't mean you need to eliminate your favorite foods and desserts, it just means you need to get smart about how you make them.

 If you are on a Keto diet, then you are familiar with the struggle of replacing sugar in baking.
-Swerve is ideal for cooking and baking because it doesn't have an after taste, and it doesn't spike your blood glucose level.
+Swerve is ideal for cooking and baking because it doesn't have an aftertaste, and it doesn't spike your blood glucose level.
 Swerve has no net carbs, and can be used cup for cup to replace sugar.

 Coconut Macaroons